 dock10 has committed a significant resource to develop quality, environmental and health and safety management systems from the formation of the business.
 This demonstrates dock10's desire to ensure that we provide the best quality of service to our customers, be good citizens and not impact the environment and to ensure that all our staff and anyone who works with us or visits us is in a safe and healthy environment.

 At dock10, we believe that nothing is quite as rewarding as working with local communities and ambitious young people to meet shared ambitions together.
 With that in mind we provide a variety of work experience, mentoring and apprenticeship opportunities and work with a number of local organisations to offer voluntary and charitable support.

+Nurturing and developing future talent is just as important to us as working with our existing employees.
+Here at dock10 we have employed 2 apprentices, offering them training and valuable on the job experience.
 In addition, we also support the formal apprenticeship schemes of the BBC and events crew specialists, Gallowglass.
-We take on apprentices as part of their schemes and provide them with experience working in relevant departments of our business.
+We take on apprentices as part of their schemes and provide them with essential work experience within our Studio and Technology departments.

 Any business can only be as strong as its partner relationships.
 These include customers, suppliers, our neighbours and those we engage with in the course of our activities.
 We actively work with all of our partners to deliver on our promises, as part of our commitment to excellence and sustainable development.